 Why Balsamic Chicken?

-It’s super duper easy.
 The original Balsamic Chicken recipe was given to me years ago and called for several steps before pressing the on button on the slow cooker.
-My version makes it even easier–just mix up the spices followed by adding vinegar and olive oil.
-I pour that mixture over the chicken, mix to combine, and Bob’s your uncle.
-Where did that phrase come from anyway?
-Anyway, I’m good to go.
+My version makes it even easier.

-The only ingredient needed for Balsamic Chicken the Slow Cooker some people might be unfamiliar with or get confused when staring at their choices on the grocer’s shelf is the balsamic vinegar.
+The only ingredient needed for Balsamic Chicken the Slow Cooker that may seem unfamiliar or not sure about when staring at their choices on the grocer’s shelf is the balsamic vinegar.
 I find it to be like extra-virgin olive oil or even wine for that matter, price matters…sometimes.

 The “good stuff” is always ALWAYS pricey.
 But for my simple palate, and since I’m not eating the balsamic vinegar “raw,” I just choose an inexpensive or middle of the road brand for about $6-15,

 The balsamic vinegar I’ve been using lately comes straight off my local Walmart shelf, Monari Federzoni Balsamic Vinegar.
-It costs around $4, which is about as good a price as it gets.
-The type I use for cooking is not he aged in wooden barrels nor is it made in Modena, Italy or cost $20+, but it works in this recipe.
+It costs around $4.
 Now if you’re using a balsamic vinegar to top garden fresh heirloom tomatoes or Haagen Dazs ice cream, go for the pricier varieties.
 That’s when you notice the difference.